Superformula/cloud-backend-test/README.md

 4. Run: `terraform apply`
 5. Your application should be set to go, an output should be provided with the base_url of your API gateway.

+## Prototyping against the API

+As mentioned above a GraphQL Playground was embedded into the application, you can access it by following the Deployment section.

+Also, an Insomnia collection is provided on insmonia.json file in this folder.

 ## Achieved Requirements

 ### Tech stack